SierraSoftworks/blog/src/posts/2024-06-07-technically-correct-but-universally-wrong.md

 issues are not solved overnight, and in most cases they're shedding $<20\%$ of their total capacity.
 Game that out for a low-tens of percent increase in capacity and you're starting to see the issue...

-Of course, electricity generation isn't the only idea being peddled - because priviledged white males working in tech cannot help but fall into the trap of assuming that 9 women can make a baby in 1 month.
+Of course, electricity generation isn't the only idea being peddled - because privileged white males working in tech cannot help but fall into the trap of assuming that 9 women can make a baby in 1 month.
 Of course, in this case the idea is that a billion chatbots will be able to produce enough AI research to result in a five order of magnitude improvement in AI performance within a decade - ignoring the fact that research, critically valuable as it